FIWARE/tutorials.Administrating-XACML/README.md

     permission
 -   Open the Device Monitor on `http://localhost:3000/device/monitor`
     -   Unlock a door - access is **permitted** - This is a security only permission
-    -   Ring a bell - access is **denied** - This is not permitted to security users between 9 a.m. and 5 p.m.
+    -   Ring a bell - access is **denied** - This is not permitted to security users between 8 a.m. and 5 p.m.
+UTC.

 #### Charlie the Security Manager